mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 • Slow to no adjustment to significant increases or decreases in fuel prices

-The importance of an accurate mileage log
+The importance of accurate mileage

 An accurate mileage log is essential for substantiating mileage deductions in the event of an IRS audit.
 To comply with IRS requirements, the log should include the date of each trip, the business purpose, the starting and ending locations, and the total miles driven.